Germanium wafers for strained quantum wells with low disorder

 In summary, we challenged the mainstream approach to deposit Ge/SiGe heterostructures on Si wafers and instead, we started epitaxy on a Ge wafer.
-We demonstrate a more uniform crystalline environment with fewer dislocations and strain fluctuations compared to control heterostructures supporting a four-qubit quantum processors.
+We demonstrate a more uniform crystalline environment with fewer dislocations and in-plane strain fluctuations compared to control heterostructures supporting a four-qubit quantum processors.
+Future investigations using X-ray diffraction spectroscopy to map the complete strain tensor\cite{corley-wiciak_nanoscale_2023} could provide insights into the local strain modifications and fluctuation caused by nanostructured metallic gates.
 The disorder properties of the 2DHG are also greatly improved, with reproducible ultra-high mobility, very low percolation density, and high quantum mobility.
 Considering these heterostructures on Ge wafers as a proof of principle, the electrical transport metrics are likely to further improve by routine optimization of the heterostructure design and chemical vapor deposition process.
 We anticipate immediate benefit of using these heterostructures for improved uniformity and yield in large quantum dot arrays.
 Future studies on charge noise and qubit performance may also provide insight in possible improved quantum coherence.
+Furthermore, it would be of significant interest to explore whether suppressing the dislocation network in the SiGe SRB could improve the performance of superconducting microwave resonators integrated atop the heterostructure, towards the development of hybrid superconductor-semiconductor architectures.

 See the supplementary material for secondary ions mass spectroscopy, Fourier transform of the atomic force microscopy images, and the derivation of the expression for quantum mobility.

 This work was supported by the Netherlands Organisation for Scientific Research (NWO/OCW), as part of the Frontiers of Nanoscience program.
 A.T. acknowledges support through a projectruimte associated with the Netherlands Organization of Scientific Research (NWO).
 This research was supported by the European Union’s Horizon 2020 research and innovation programme under the grant agreement No. 951852.